Real-World Light Field Image Super-Resolution via Degradation Modulation: Related Work

 Early works on DNN-based single image SR are generally developed on a single and fixed degradation (e.g., bicubic downsampling).
 Dong et al. \cite{SRCNN14} firstly applied convolution neural networks to image SR and developed a three-layer network named SRCNN.
 Although SRCNN is shallow and lightweight, it outperforms many traditional SR methods \cite{timofte2013anchored,timofte2014a+,yang2010image,kim2010single}.
 Since then, deep networks have dominated the SR area and achieved continuously improved accuracy with large models and complex architectures.
 Kim et al. \cite{VDSR} applied global residual learning strategy to image SR and developed a twenty-layer network called VDSR.
 Lim et al. \cite{EDSR} proposed an enhanced deep SR (EDSR) network by using both global and local residual connections.
 Zhang et al. \cite{RDN} combined residual learning with dense connection to build a residual dense network with more than 100 layers.
 Subsequently, Zhang et al. \cite{RCAN} developed a very deep network in a residual-in-residual architecture to achieve competitive SR accuracy.
 More recently, attention mechanism \cite{RNAN,DNLN,zhang2021context} and Transformer architectures \cite{SwinIR,lu2022transformer} have been extensively studied to achieve state-of-the-art SR performance.

-Although the aforementioned methods have achieved continuously improved SR performance, they are tailored to a single fixed degradation and will suffer from a significant performance drop when the degradation differs from the assumed one.
-Consequently, many methods have been proposed to achieve image SR with multiple various degradations \cite{blindsr-survey}.
+Although the aforementioned methods have achieved continuously improved SR performance, they are designed for a single fixed degradation (e.g., bicubic downsampling) and will suffer from a significant performance drop when the degradation differs from the assumed one.
+Consequently, many methods have been proposed to achieve image SR with multiple various degradation \cite{blindsr-survey}.
 Zhang et al. \cite{SRMD} proposed an SRMD network where the degradation map was concatenated with the LR image as the input of the DNN.
 Subsequently, Xu et al. \cite{UDVD} applied dynamic convolutions to achieve better SR performance than SRMD.
-In \cite{USRnet}, an unfolding SR network was developed to handle different degradations by alternately solving a data sub-problem and a prior sub-problem.
-Gu et al. \cite{IKC} proposed an iterative kernel correction method to correct the estimated degradation by observing previous SR results.
-More recently, Wang et al. \cite{DASR} achieves degradation representation learning in a contrastive manner and developed a degradation-aware SR network (i.e., DASR) to achieve state-of-the-art performance on multi-degraded image SR.
+In \cite{USRnet}, an unfolding SR network was developed to handle different degradation by alternately solving a data sub-problem and a prior sub-problem.
+Gu et al. \cite{IKC} proposed an iterative kernel correction method (namely, IKC) to correct the estimated degradation by observing previous SR results.
+More recently, Wang et al. \cite{DASR} achieved degradation representation learning in a contrastive manner and developed a degradation-aware SR network named DASR for real-world single image SR.